walshbr/introduction-to-text-analysis/archives/nines.md

 > Will you make your materials freely available to anyone with an internet connection?
 > Or will you require payment to see them?

 If you have ever tried to access a resource from an online newspaper only to be told that you need to subscribe to see their content, you have encountered such **paywalled** materials.
 Resources like these can be juxtaposed with **open access** materials.

-**Open Access** refers to the copyright status of a collection of materials.
-While there are different levels and variants, open access broadly means that the materials are available with little to no restrictions.
+While there are different levels and variants, open access broadly means that the materials are provided available with little to no restrictions.

 The Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES) is one such resource.
 NINES attempts to gather archived materials pertaining to the Nineteenth Century in a way that promotes access and